osg-htc/dosar/docs/ASP2026/16-AIExercise.md

 1. Go to <a href="https://openrouter.ai/" target="_blank">openrouter.ai</a>
 2. Sign up with any email — no credit card needed
 3. Go to **Keys** then **Create Key**
-4. With a free account, you can let openrouter find a free model for your job with `openrouter/free` or choose one from the available free models documented here <a href="https://openrouter.ai/models?q=free" target="_blank">openrouter.ai/models?q=free</a>.
-Note: if you give a credit card eventually, it is better to specify the model you want to use to avoid unexpectedly large charges.
+4. With a free account, you can let OpenRouter find a free model for your job with `openrouter/free` or choose one from the available free models documented here <a href="https://openrouter.ai/models?q=free" target="_blank">openrouter.ai/models?q=free</a>.

+**Note:** If you eventually get a paid account, it is better to specify the model you want to use to avoid unexpectedly large charges.

 Update `asp_assistant.py` — replace the `Configuration` section with your OpenRouter API key and URL and move the `System prompt` to the `content` in `messages` in the `ask_assistant`.
 You will also need to remove references to the `CLASS_TOKEN`.
 In the example below, we made the prompt more generic to be generally helpful with PyROOT plotting.
 The modified assistant looks like: